iamnotbobby/dig-tool/docs/SETTINGS.md

 **Auto Sell UI Sequence**
 Keyboard sequence for UI navigation auto-sell.
 Format as comma-separated keys like "down,up,enter".
 Available keys: down, up, left, right, enter.
 Only used when Auto Sell Method is "UI Navigation".
 Enter should be your last step and this is when it will press the sell button.

+**UI Navigation Key**
+The key used to navigate between UI elements during auto-sell.

+**Inventory Key**
+The key used to open and close the inventory during auto-sell.

+**Inventory Open Delay (0-∞)**
+Time in milliseconds to wait after opening the inventory.

+**Inventory Close Delay (0-∞)**
+Time in milliseconds to wait after closing the inventory before completing the auto-sell process.

 **Auto Sell Target Engagement**
 Waits for target re-engagement after auto-sell completion to ensure the tool properly returns to digging after selling.
 This will press the ``g`` key once to close the inventory in the circumstances that the inventory may still open after auto-sell.
 Typically, there are no issues related to having this enabled and there may be an underlying issue.